OpenMW/openmw/README.md

       --script-blacklist-use [=arg(=1)] (=1)
                                             enable script blacklisting
-      --load-savegame arg                   load a save game file on game startup (specify an absolute or relative
+      --load-savegame arg                   load a save game file on game startup (specify an absolute filename or a
-                                            filename for this option)
+                                            filename relative to the current
+                                            working directory)
       --skip-menu [=arg(=1)] (=0)           skip main menu on game startup --new-game [=arg(=1)] (=0)            run new game sequence (ignored if skip-menu=0)